 You can look up your congressional district and federal representative here: https://app.leg.wa.gov/DistrictFinder/

 The Legislative tab displays your state elected officials.
-These elected leaders work on state laws and the state budget.
+These elected leaders work on laws and budgets that affect just Washington state.

 There are two state representatives and one state senator for each state legislative district (LD).
 There are 17 state legislative districts that include parts of King County.